-The second game of the MLily Gu vs Lee Jubango got underway on outskirts of Shanghai, on February 23, 2014.
+The second game of the MLily Gu vs Lee Jubango got underway in Pinghu, on the outskirts of Shanghai, on February 23, 2014.

 Lee Sedol now has a 2-0 lead in the best of 10 series, which will increase the pressure on Gu in game 3.